 1 half apple, unpeeled, chopped

 In a large bowl or pitcher, combine wine, brandy, fruit juices, cinnamon and fruit, reserving some fruit for garnishing.
 Let chill for at least one hour.
 Pour over plenty of ice.
-Garnish with
+Garnish with remaining fresh fruit.

 Raspberry Grapefruit Sangria recipe